• Home

 Location: Harbord Diggers, Freshwater, NSW

-Time: 6pm
+Time: doors open from 6pm

-TICKETS: HERE
+TICKETS: Free - HERE

-Film 1: Connected by Sea
+First film: Connected by Sea

 We’re proud to present the short film by Freshwater’s own Jemma Pigott, an emerging filmmaker with a deep passion for surf, culture and environmental storytelling.